vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/142/05_stRNAnAso_yatasrucho.md

 title = "05"

 +++
-Geldner (/WG) treat this verse as containing an anacoluthon, with the plural pres.
+Geldner (/Witzel Gotō) treat this verse as containing an anacoluthon, with the plural pres.

 part. stṛṇānā́saḥ modifying the 1st singular pres. vṛñjé: “(We) strewing …, I twist …” This seems unnecessary to me.
 I take the participle as predicated in a main clause, with the vṛñjé clause parallel: “They … are strewing the ritual grass; I twist (the grass) …” Although predicated present participles are much rarer than their past participle equivalents, they are not non-existent: the commentary so far as identified a fair number of examples that can be so interpr. and whose alternative interpretations are forced.